From September 2024, our lottery prize structure will be changing! Click here to learn more.

 • any failure to enter a chance into the draw.

-• any event beyond the reasonable control of The Fire Fighters Charity.
+• any event beyond the reasonable control of Fire Fighters Charity.

-20. Nothing within these terms and conditions shall create or should be construed as creating any form of contract between any entrant and The Fire Fighters Charity.21.
-Any complaints relating to the lottery should be sent in writing to The Fire Fighters Charity giving full details of the complaint and supporting documentation.
-The Fire Fighters Charity has a written procedure for dealing with complaints, a copy of which will be made available upon request or upon making a complaint.
-Complaints relating to the outcome of the member’s gambling transaction that cannot be resolved by The Fire Fighters Charity’s internal complaints procedure will be referred, should the complainant so wish, to an independent third party.
+25. Any complaints relating to the lottery should be sent in writing to Fire Fighters Charity giving full details of the complaint and supporting documentation.
+Fire Fighters Charity has a written procedure for dealing with complaints, a copy of which will be made available upon request or upon making a complaint.
+If the complainant does not feel that their concerns have been fully addressed by Fire Fighters Charity’s internal complaints procedure, they can refer their complaint to the Independent Betting Arbitration Service (IBAS).Independent Betting Arbitration Service (IBAS)PO Box 62639LondonEC3P 3AS0207 2475883www.ibas-uk.com

-23. Any member has the right to access the information held by The Fire Fighters Charity about them.
-To obtain this information, please contact The Fire Fighters Charity in writing.
+27. Any member has the right to access the information held by Fire Fighters Charity about them.
+To obtain this information, please contact Fire Fighters Charity in writing.

-25. In the event of any dispute regarding these rules, the decision of The Fire Fighters Charity shall be final and no correspondence or discussion shall be entered into.
+29. In the event of any dispute regarding these rules, the decision of Fire Fighters Charity shall be final and no correspondence or discussion shall be entered into.

-26. The Fire Fighters Charity reserves the right to amend these rules at any time.
-If The Fire Fighters Charity does this, it will publish the amended rules before the same take effect.
+30. Fire Fighters Charity reserves the right to amend these rules at any time.
+If Fire Fighters Charity does this, it will publish the amended rules before the same take effect.

-31. The Laws of England and Wales shall govern the interpretation and/or enforcement of these Terms and Conditions and The Fire Fighters Charity and all entrants hereby submit to the exclusive jurisdiction of the English courts.
+35. The Laws of England and Wales shall govern the interpretation and/or enforcement of these Terms and Conditions and Fire Fighters Charity and all entrants hereby submit to the exclusive jurisdiction of the English courts.

 Social Responsibility Policy